cris178/P2PFileSystem/README.md

 # P2PFileSystem
-A Peer to Peer file system built on top of FUSE (File System in User Space )
+A Peer to Peer file system built on top of FUSE (File System in User Space ).
+P2PFS is an inmemory file system meaning that all files and directories created will not exist once that filesystem is unmounted.

 # Installing FUSE